ceedee666/modern-abap-curriculum/docs/hello_world.md

 ## SAP BTP Free Tier and SAP BTP Trial

-To deploy the SAP Business Technology Platform ABAP Environment in the next step, you need an account in the SAP Business Technology Platform (BTP).
+To deploy the SAP Business Technology Platform ABAP environment in the next step, you need an account in the SAP Business Technology Platform (SAP BTP).
 Currently, the SAP BTP offers two possibilities to get a free account:

 - SAP BTP Free Tier